How Virtual Reality (VR) in Mining is Transforming the Industry

 Currently, VR is being used in numerous scenarios in the mining industry, including:

 The mining industry is also using VR for scenario based training .
-Three large-screen projection units create an underground coal mine in the UNSW School of Mining Engineering.
+Three large-screen projection units create an underground coal mine at the UNSW School of Mining Engineering.
 Their program is scenario-based and requires trainees to answer various safety-related questions as they “move” through the mine and thereby the story.
-Trainers interact with the trainees to lead discussion and answer questions, and they can manipulate the progress of the training program.
+Trainers interact with the trainees to lead discussions and answer questions, and they can manipulate the progress of the training program.

 Example of Virtual Simulator/Desktop by Tecknotrove:

 Mining infrastructure, including process designs and plants, is often quite complex.
 Most mining sites are located in remote places making it difficult for engineers, designers, and project teams to review and access them.
 Since most remote mining site assessments work on a first in and first out (FIFO), it can make things even more difficult to coordinate access between the different onsite teams during planning and execution.
 VR in mining streamlines this process by connecting all the disjointed teams and making it easier for them to work together even when they are not all at the site at the same time.

 VR technology offers a controlled and clean environment with reliable connectivity and power infrastructure which makes eye tracking, motion tracking, and user tracking incredibly easy.
 On the other hand, collecting this type of data out in the field, especially in an underground mine would be nearly impossible due to all the permissibility requirements that need to be followed.

 There are only so many training scenarios you can explain to employees in a classroom setting.
 However, VR training gives you complete control to customize different scenarios and environmental simulations.
 You can monitor user movements, trigger different events, and experiment with different situations.

 3- Better engagement and immersion